Save your gang some money on your multigenerational Florida getaway with freebies in Historic St. Augustine and Ponte Vedra Beach

 Fort Matanzas National Monument

-A ferry from Anastasia Island goes to Fort Matanzas, a fortified watchtower built on tiny Rattlesnake Island by the Spanish in 1740 to guard St. Augustine’s southern approaches from British threats.
+A ferry from Anastasia Island goes to Fort Matanzas, a fortified watchtower built on tiny Rattlesnake Island by the Spanish in 1740.
+Their mission was to guard St. Augustine’s southern approaches from British threats.
 Both the fort and ferry are free.
-Ranger-led tours of the fort are given, and an eight-minute film is shown in the visitor center on Anastasia Island.
-Boardwalk nature trails spotlight the island’s mix of ecosystems, which include maritime forest, coastal scrub, dune and salt marsh.
+Enjoy ranger-led tours of the fort and an eight-minute film in the visitor center on Anastasia Island.
+In addition, boardwalk nature trails spotlight the island’s mix of ecosystems, which include maritime forest, coastal scrub, dune and salt marsh.
 The National Park Service unit is 14 miles south of St. Augustine.

 Fort Mose Historic State Park

 A National Historic Landmark, this is the site of the first legally sanctioned free African settlement in what is now the United States.
 In 1738, the Spanish governor of Florida chartered the land as a home for slaves fleeing from English plantations in the Carolinas and Georgia.
-The only stipulation for gaining their freedom was that they had to declare their allegiance to the king of Spain and become members of the Catholic Church.
+The only stipulation for gaining their freedom was that they had to declare their allegiance to the king of Spain.
+In addition, they would become members of the Catholic Church.

-Although there are no remains of the earth and wooden structures from the early settlement of about 100 African Americans, visitors can stroll along the boardwalk over the marsh to see where it once stood and gain insight from the interpretive signage.
-Interactive exhibits in the on-site museum ($2 fee) tell the complete story.
+There are no remains of the earth and wooden structures from the early settlement of about 100 African Americans.
+However, visitors can stroll along the boardwalk over the marsh to see where it once stood and gain insight from the interpretive signage.
+In fact, interactive exhibits in the on-site museum ($2 fee) tell the complete story.
 Birders come to view species such as the great blue heron, bald eagle and white ibis.
-Group tours of the grounds and museum are available.
-Admission to the park itself is free.
+Group tours of the grounds and museum are available while admission to the park itself is free.
 The Military Muster event held the first Saturday of each month features musket firing and demonstrations of other historic weapons.

 The gorgeous waterfront setting provides two picnic areas suitable for family reunions.
 Towering oaks and pine trees provide plenty of shade, and there is easy access for caterers.